 Evolutionary behavioural science shows us that open-mindedness is tribal glue because when we act too self-assured and certain, it can exclude different perspectives.
 Many people take comfort in being ‘sure’ of the way to do things, but this certainty also creates serious problems at both an individual and social level.

 When a person routinely avoids discomfort or ‘sticks to their guns no matter what’, they inhibit their learning and personal development.
 Your circle of knowledge remains small, and your ability to tolerate ambiguity is compromised.

 High levels of closed-mindedness also damage interpersonal connections because people experience you as arrogant or over-confident.
 They discover that you are unwilling to be wrong or to hear their experience.
 For a therapist, this is a catastrophic mistake, and you will undermine your effectiveness if you are unwilling to embrace discomfort.

 |In this workshop, you will learn a process for exploring healthy self-doubt.
 While unhealthy self-doubt and self-criticism is a cornerstone of burnout, healthy self-doubt can improve therapist wellbeing.
 Healthy self-doubt embodies mindfulness, curiosity and acceptance of discomfort.
 It helps you to learn by exploring what you do not yet know.
 In exercises of no longer than five minutes duration, you can build a greater capacity to learn from your discomfort and build a path to higher competence and stronger social connections at work.|

 Where is this event?

-This is a one day training and our ACBS peer-reviewed ACT Trainer, Jim Lucas, usually delivers this training at a fee of £850 per day (plus travel expenses and necessary accommodation).
+Get in touch to arrange a one day training.
+Our ACBS peer-reviewed ACT Trainer, Jim Lucas, usually delivers this training at a fee of £850 per day (plus travel expenses and necessary accommodation).
 Please get in touch to have a chat about what you would like.